 How to Select RFID Antenna

-A RFID antenna is a necessary part of any RFID system.
-Unless the antenna is embedded into a reader, you will have to select and purchase the right antenna for your application.
-And there are a lot of options to select from.
+An RFID antenna is a necessary part of any RFID system.
+Unless the antenna is embedded into a reader, you will need to select and purchase the right antenna for your application.
+There are many options to choose from.
+Selecting the right RFID antenna can depend on several factors, such as the application, frequency band, read range, and mounting requirements.

 1. Frequency Band: